learn-crypto-trading/learn-crypto-trading.github.io/README.md

 Organizing resources as I go, for now its just a loose collection.

-If you are in need of research-driven content, [**contact me**](https://infominer.id).
+This is the beginnings of a nice collection of resources for trading crypto, economics, data-science, finance and related topics.

+---

+[**Contact me**](https://infominer.id) if you need research driven content.

 I will happily write about almost any subject related to crypto that isn't advertisment for some shady enterprise.
 I enjoy the research.

-This is the beginnings of a nice collection of resources for trading crypto, economics, data-science, finance and related topics.
+---

 ## Contents